pytorch/ao/torchao/prototype/mx_formats/README.md

 This is casts between high precision and MX formats implemented in native PyTorch.
 Currently only `torch.float32` and `torch.bfloat16` are supported as high precision formats.

+In addition to the five MX foramts defined by OCP Spec 1.0, we implemented another format, E3M0.
+This decision was based on [this paper](https://openreview.net/pdf?id=EoFNy62JGd), which obserbed that gradients are almost log-normally distributed.
+The new format is designed to optimize gradient quantization.

 ```python
 from torchao.prototype.mx_formats.mx_tensor import MXTensor